/7 min read

 755rwxr-xr-xExecutables, scripts, directories

-644rw-r--r--Regular files, config files
+644rw-r--r--Regular files and config files

-777rwxrwxrwxFull access for everyone (avoid in production!)
+777rwxrwxrwxFull access for everyone, usually avoid in production

 Octal in Programming Languages